 In 2012 Michelle started a professional doctorate (DProf) at Middlesex University.
 Her research project aims to develop clinical tools for personalised nutrition and obesity management.
 These tools will collect health data, from an obese population and statistically analyse the effect of changing variables (diet, supplements, sleep, stress etc.) on health.
 These tools could provide an evidence base for personalised nutrition which can use Bayesian analysis to make probabilistic predictions from empirical data.
 She will complete in 2019.

-Michelle is a full member of the British Association for Applied Nutrition Nutritional Therapy (BANT), which is the professional body for Nutritional Therapy, in 2015 she was awarded BANT Fellow membership for outstanding contribution to the profession.
+Michelle is a Fellow member of the British Association for Applied Nutrition Nutritional Therapy (FBANT), which is the professional body for Nutritional Therapy, in 2015 she was awarded BANT Fellow membership for outstanding contribution to the profession.
 She is registered with the Complementary and Natural healthcare Council (CNHC), an associate member of the Royal Society of Medicine (RSM), a member of the Society for Biology and a member of the Nutrition Society.

 Her aim is to educate and motivate you to make healthy improvements to your diet and lifestyle.